It's a rite of passage for most students, but how can you shake off Fresher's Flu and get back to enjoying yourself as soon as possible?

 - What are the symptoms you need to watch out for?

-- How can you get rid of it?
+- Are there any fresher's flu remedies that can help you get rid of it?

 Luckily for you, we’re here to help.